elizabethsdavis/cs-social-good/README.md

 6. View your extensions bar to verify that the **TLDR** simicolon icon popped up.
 (Click it!
 Then navigate to a real [article](https://www.yahoo.com/gma/tainted-cheesecake-used-woman-trying-steal-anothers-identity-083803994--abc-news-topstories.html) and click it again!)

-7. While the extension is open, right click on it and hit **Inspect** when you wish to check the console for it
+7. While the extension is open, right click on it and hit **Inspect** when you wish to check the console